pzol/getting_rusty/posts/20140122_destructuring_in_rust.md

 categories: ["rust"]
 tags: ["rust:enum", "rust:destructuring"]
 ---
-Here's another piece I came along, while learning [Rust](http://rust-lang.org).

 Pattern matching is one of the features I like most about modern / functional style languages, also one I sincerely enjoy in [Rust](http://rust-lang.org).

-It works in a lot of different scenarios, the most basic in a `let`
+It works in a lot of different scenarios, the most basic is in a local scope using `let`.

 ```rust
 let tuple = (1, 2);
 let (a, b) = tuple; // => a =  1; b = 2
 ```

+## Structs
 Should you have the need to capture a nested tuple or something, you can do that with the Haskell @ syntax:

 ```rust